marilinasantero/marilinasantero.github.io/contact.md

 title: Contact
 ---

 You can email me or find me on Twitter if you want to get in touch.
-As I said, I love meeting new people so don't hesitate to send a message!
+I love meeting new people so don't hesitate to send a message!

 My fulltime job is consulting work in R and Shiny, so feel free to get in touch if you want to discuss potential projects, your Shiny needs, or need any paid help.